gtownsend-a10/ACOS-v6-v7-upgrade/docs/source/index.rst

 System Requirement
 =========
-The system requirements for ACOS software include the following:
+The system requirements for ACOS v7.x software include the following:

-  * For ACOS 6.x releases, the minimum disk space requirement is 8 GB.
+  * The minimum disk space requirement is 128 GB.
-  * For vThunder and Thunder devices, the minimum memory requirement is 8 GB.
+  * For vThunder and Thunder devices, the minimum memory requirement is 16 GB.
+  * For vThunder and Thunder devices, the minimum CPU requirement is 8.

 System Partitions
 =========